We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Perks of the United Explorer Card

-The $95 annual fee isn’t waived for the United card, but there are some great benefits that justify the fee, especially if you fly United regularly.
+The $95 annual fee is waived for the United MileagePlus® Explorer Card, and there are some great benefits that justify the paying the fee annually, especially if you fly United regularly.

-Personally, I keep mine open and pay the annual fee for the benefits.
+Personally, I keep United Explorer open and pay the annual fee for the benefits.
 You get:

 - free first checked bag